MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Demos/Ignite_2025/IRM-1-insider-risk-management.md

 Your feedback helps improve future labs and events.

-You can use your phone to scan the QR codes in the feedback image at [https://aka.ms/IgniteLab547feedback](https://aka.ms/IgniteLab547feedback), or use the links below:
+Scan the QR codes at [https://aka.ms/IgniteLab547feedback](https://aka.ms/IgniteLab547feedback), or use the links below:

 - On the Ignite page: [Give feedback](https://aka.ms/ignite25-feedback)
 - Lab content issues: [Open an issue in the repo](https://aka.ms/ignite25-LAB547)